fnskcjswo123/HID-Arduino/README.md

 1. Open Arduino script what you want
 2. Connect the computer, Arduino Leonardo R3, and USB host shield together
 3. Set the board and port under the toos menu, then upload the Arduino script
-4. you can just use it if mouse works well
+4. If your mouse works properly after upload, you are all set
 <br></br>
 <br></br>
 ### My mouse isn't working tho!